-Inspiring: Pupils and adults can expect the worship at Parochial to be inspirational.
-Worship at Parochial seeks to build values and inspire action, changes in attitudes, and encourages reflection on their own and the wider community's behaviour and actions.
-We intend to inspire those who have collected with us, to become courageous advocates of causes and seekers of justice.
+Inspiring: Pupils and adults can expect the worship they encounter in a Church school to be inspirational.
+Worship at Parochial seeks to build values and inspire action, changes in attitudes, and into reflecting on their and the wider community's behaviour and actions.
+We intent to inspire those who have collected with us, to become courageous advocates of causes.